 Hyperthyroidism occurs when the thyroid makes too

 underlying cause can relieve symptoms and prevent complications.

 A variety of conditions can cause hyperthyroidism.

+much hormone.
 Graves’ disease occurs more often in women than in men.
 It tends

 to run in families, which suggests a genetic link.
 You should tell your doctor

 if your relatives have had the condition.

-Other causes of hyperthyroidism can include:
+Other causes of hyperthyroidism include:

 - excess iodine, a key ingredient in T4 and T3

-- inflammation of the thyroid (thyroiditis) that causes T4 and T3 to leak out of the gland
+- thyroiditis, or inflammation of the thyroid,

+which causes T4 and T3 to leak out of the gland

 - tumors of the ovaries or testes

 - benign tumors of the thyroid or pituitary gland